AmeerQatmosh/MobileDevAssignment/README.md

 # MobileDevAssignment
 Console application in C#

-This Console Application in C# is a welcome screen that asks the user to enter a number which represents the operation the user wants to do, the operations are:
+This Console Application in C# is a welcome screen that asks the user to choose a number that represents the operation the user wants to do, the operations are:

 A. Operation 1: Find Largest Number Among given numbers by users, the user may provide one or more.